 This program will be available to watch live on Facebook Live, on YouTube, and on the OCPL website's LWB Livestream page.
-Log into your Facebook or YouTube account during the program to leave questions for Christina in the comments box.
+Log into your Facebook or YouTube account during the program to leave questions for our guests in the comments box.

 Subscribe to the Lunch With Books Youtube channel or like us on the Lunch With Books Facebook page or to receive notifications of our upcoming LWB broadcasts.
 To receive emails about our upcoming programs, visit our News page, click the "Subscribe" button to sign-up for our news blasts or download our free OCPL Connect app from your smartphone's app store.